Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: TwistList 2.0 Dataset Construction

 \subsection{TwisterLister Pipeline}

-A key discovery in previous work \cite{twistlist} was the common reliance of ChatGPT on slightly modifying well-known existing tongue-twisters that had been memorized from the training data when presented with a new topic (for example, “\textit{silver shiny ships}” generated “\textit{How much wood could a woodchuck chuck if a woodchuck could chuck silver shiny ships}”).
-To avoid this pitfall, we create a more constrained pipeline for tongue-twister generation that promotes the generation of unique, non-derivative examples.
-Initially, we generate the topics for the tongue-twisters by building a set of topic phrases by combining a randomly sampled adverb or adjective with a noun using NLTK to represent an abstract topic.
-Following this, we then randomly select a phoneme on which to focus the tongue-twister, restricting these choices to consonants (due to these being more commonly exploited in tongue-twisters than vowels) and additionally removing any phonemes that are not legal in word-initial position in standard English phonotactics (such as the glottal stop \textipa{/P/}) or phonemes with very few entries in our vocab bank (such as the voiced postalveolar fricative \textipa{/Z/}).
-Following this, we search the CMU Pronouncing Dictionary (CMUDict)\footnote{Available at \url{https://github.com/Alexir/CMUdict/tree/master}} for words starting with our preferred phoneme, and calculate the cosine similarity between the SentenceBERT embedding of our NLTK-generated topic phrase with each candidate word retrieved from the CMUDict Following this, the top N retrieved candidate words with the highest semantic similarity are kept, and the others are discarded (N = 5 or 10).
+A key discovery in previous work \cite{twistlist} was the common reliance of ChatGPT on slightly modifying well-known existing tongue twisters that had been memorized from the training data when presented with a new topic (for example, “\textit{silver shiny ships}” generated “\textit{How much wood could a woodchuck chuck if a woodchuck could chuck silver shiny ships}”).
+To avoid this pitfall, we create a more constrained pipeline for tongue twister generation that promotes the generation of unique, non-derivative examples, illustrated in \autoref{fig:pipeline}.
+Initially, we generate the topics for the tongue twisters by building a set of topic phrases by combining a randomly sampled adverb or adjective with a noun to represent an abstract topic (using part-of-speech tags from NLTK's Brown Corpus, \citealp{francis1979brown}).
+Following this, we then randomly select a phoneme on which to focus the tongue twister, restricting these choices to consonants (due to these being more commonly exploited in tongue twisters than vowels) and additionally removing any phonemes that are not legal in word-initial position in standard English phonotactics (such as the glottal stop \textipa{/P/}) or phonemes with very few entries in our vocab bank (such as the voiced postalveolar fricative \textipa{/Z/}).
+Following this, we search the CMU Pronouncing Dictionary (CMUDict)\footnote{Available at \url{https://github.com/Alexir/CMUdict/tree/master}.} for words starting with our preferred phoneme and calculate the cosine similarity between the SentenceBERT embedding of our NLTK-generated topic phrase with each candidate word retrieved from the CMUDict.
+Following this, the top N retrieved candidate words with the highest semantic similarity are kept, and the others are discarded (N = 5 or 10).